Skip to content

 What doesn’t get copied

-• History: The copy starts with a blank activity and usage history
+• History: Your copy starts with a clean slate - no activity logs

-• Template ID: The copy gets its own brand new, unique Template ID in Tallyfy
+• Template ID: The copy gets its own unique ID in Tallyfy

 After duplicating

-1. Check the new copy to make sure everything looks correct
+1. Check the new template - make sure everything looks right

-2. Add any tags you need to help organize it
+2. Add any tags you need to organize it

-3. Set up any webhooks again if the copy needs them
+3. Set up webhooks again if your copy needs them

 Documenting > Templates